divblox/divblox.github.io/configuration.md

 -   **FileUploader**, which deals with storing files as data objects once they are uploaded to the server
 -   **PublicApi**, which extends PublicApi_Base and provides the outline for how to expose a Divblox api via an endpoint

-# Service worker

-The file `dx.sw.js` is where all of the progressive application functionality is built.
-How and what the service worker caches as well as all further functionality is defined here.

 # Media Library

-[Kind find where that info was about where image is stored and as what name] This is a visual tool to help with importing media for those who prefer a 'drag and drop' approach.
+This is a visual tool to help with importing media for those who prefer a 'drag and drop' approach.

 <!-- tabs:start -->